 In any efforts aimed at identifying and improving a society's attitudes and understanding about racism, distortions of facts which are sexual in nature must be recognized and combatted as such.
-Continued on page 3 Volume II, Number 5 Мау 1974 The SIECUS Report is published bi-monthly with volumes beginning in September.
-Single Copies of this issue are \$1.5 Bulk rates are available on reques Subscription information is included on p.
-15. SIECUS Report is available on microfilm from Un films, 300 North Zeeb Road, Ann Arbor, MI 44 Editor-Mary S. Calderone, M.D.
+Continued on page 3

+Volume II, Number 5 May 1974 The SIECUS Report is published bi-monthly with volumes beginning in September.
+Single Copies of this issue are \$1.50.
+Bulk rates are available on request.
+Subscription information is included on p.
+15.

+SIECUS Report is available on microfilm from University Microfilms, 300 North Zeeb Road, Ann Arbor, MI 48106.
+Editor-Mary S. Calderone, M.D.
 Managing Editor-Jean Bruce Copyright © 1974 by The Sex Information and Education Council of the U.S., Inc. 1855 Broadway, New York, N.Y.
-10023 No part of the SIECUS Report may be reproduc without written permission from the SIECUS Pub ed in any form Continued from page 2 Racism is frequently manifested by distorted views of the sexuality of other ethnic groups, creating barriers to interpersonal relationships.
+10023 No part of the SIECUS Report may be reproduced in any form without written permission from the SIECUS Publications Office.
+Continued from page 2 Racism is frequently manifested by distorted views of the sexuality of other ethnic groups, creating barriers to interpersonal relationships.
 Members of the stereotyped groups may themselves come to believe these racist sexual myths, so that the sexual self-concepts of both racist and victim are distorted, and they are denied the opportunity to understand, appreciate and enjoy the sexuality to which all human beings are entitled.
 8. Sex and the Handicapped It is the position of SIECUS that: